Abidon-J-F/University-of-Greenwich-Projects/Y2/Tutorial Solutions and a Data Analysis Report/README.md

 # Tutorial Solutions and a Data Analysis Report

-Solve every tutorial question and complete a data analysis report.
+Solved every tutorial question and completed a data analysis report.

 ### Contribution to this project:
 - Abidon Jude Fernandes